-Bad presentations: I’ve been reminded recently of a observation by Scott Berkun, a writer and speaker who’s spoken at conferences all over the world and written a great book ‘Confessions of a Public Speaker’.
+Bad presentations: I’ve been reminded recently of a observation by Scott Berkun, a writer and speaker who’s spoken at conferences all over the world.
+Scott’s also written a great book ‘Confessions of a Public Speaker’.
 One of the ideas in his book is something I totally agree with.
 Burkun says:

 “The problem with most bad presentations I see is not the speaking, the slides, the visuals, or any of the things people obsess about.
 Instead, it’s the lack of thinking.”

 You’d probably agree that this is true.
 No amount of being polished and eloquent with beautiful slides will save you if you don’t put in the thinking time.
 So what are the most common reasons this happens?

 Lack of time; most people at work are pushed to the limits nowadays

 It’s frequently tedious – unless you love your topic of course